Skip to content

 Now it’s important to understand that the three C’s are not independent of one another.

-All three must be considered simultaneously to understand the level of layered risk that could be present in said loan application.
+All three must be considered simultaneously to understand the level of “layered risk” that could be present in said loan application.

 For example, if the borrower has a less-than-stellar credit score, limited asset reserves, and a minimal down payment, the risk layering could be deemed excessive, leading to denial.

-This is the underwriter’s discretion, and can certainly be subjective based on other factors such as occupation, how long the borrower has been in the line of work, why the credit score is less than perfect, and so on.
+This is the underwriter’s discretion, and can certainly be subjective based on other factors such as their occupation, how long the borrower has been in the line of work, why the credit score is less than perfect, and so on.

 The underwriter must decide, based on all the criteria, if the borrower is an acceptable risk for the mortgage lender, and if the end product can be resold without difficulty to investors.

-Layered risk is a major reason why the mortgage crisis got so out of hand.
-Scores of borrowers applied for mortgages with stated income and zero down financing, which is certainly very high risk, and were easily approved.
+Countless borrowers applied for mortgages with stated income and zero down financing, which is certainly very high risk, and were easily approved.

 Rising home prices covered up the mess for a while, but it didn’t take long for everything to unravel.
 This is why sound mortgage underwriting is so critical to a healthy housing market.